ing-bank/zkflow/README.md

 [![Build Status](https://dev.azure.com/NeoZKP/zkflow/_apis/build/status/ZKFLow%20PRs%20and%20mergest%20to%20master?branchName=master)](https://dev.azure.com/NeoZKP/zkflow/_build/latest?definitionId=1&branchName=master)

-ZKFlow is a software library.
-Corda CorDapps can use it as a dependency so that they can create private transactions on Corda.
+ZKFlow is a software library that enables Corda CorDapps to create private transactions on Corda.

-ZKFlow enables users to make some or all states in a transaction private.
+ZKFlow enables CorDapp builders to make some or all states in a transaction private.
 Private states will not be present in the backchain, nor will they be disclosed to the notary.
 Instead, they are replaced by Zero Knowledge proofs that guarantee validity of those hidden states.
 Direct counterparties to a transaction do have access to all its private contents, so that they know what transaction they are signing.

+For details about the ZKFLow protocol, please read the [ZKFLow white paper](docs/ZKFlow_whitepaper.pdf).

-See the `sample-zkdapp` for an example on how a CorDapp can be adapted to work with ZKFlow.
+To see an example of how a CorDapp can be adapted to work with ZKFlow, please have a look at the `sample-zkdapp` in this repository.

 ZKFlow is currently targeting Corda 4.8 or higher, but not yet the completely redesigned Corda 5.

 Features: